coin-or/CyLP/doc/source/index.rst

 CGL(https://projects.coin-or.org/Cgl) to solve MIPs.

 CyLP is a Cython interface to COIN-OR's CLP, CBC, and CGL.
 At its most basic it provides a Python API to CLP.
-We can use CLP tools to read an LP from an ``mps`` file and solve it.
+CyLP interfaces CLP to read an LP from an ``mps`` file and solve it.
 In addition, CyLP provides a modeling facility which allows easy creation of LPs.